Way to go

 Dan Johnson will become PVC Research Innovation at Macquarie U in February.
 He is now managing director of the Australian Wine Research Institute, at the Waite research precinct in Adelaide.

-Ross McLennan (UniSA) is in-coming president of the Australasian Research Management.
+Ross McLennan (UniSA) is in-coming president of the Australasian Research Management Society.
 Other board apppointments are, Connie Mogg (Monash U) as treasurer and Misty Palmer (NHMRC) as secretary.
 The new committee is; Johanna Barclay (UNSW), Tania Bezzobs (Swinburne U), Maxine Bryant (Uni Canterbury) and Steve Hannan (Western Sydney U).

 Mat Santamouris (UNSW) wins the World Society of Sustainable Energy Technologies 2019 award for low carbon buildings and future cities.